LQF2020/eslint-prettier-project/README.md

 A modules required by eslint to handle ES6 style syntax.

 ```
-"babel-eslint": "^10.1.0"
+babel-eslint
 ```

 A base dependency to use eslint in project.

 ```
-"eslint": "^7.2.0"
+eslint
 ```

 A base dependency to use prettify in project.

 ```
-"prettier": "^2.0.5"
+prettier
 ```

 It helps to embed prettier format-checking rules into eslint syntax-quality checking rules.

 ```
-"eslint-config-prettier": "^6.11.0"
+eslint-config-prettier
 ```

 With this plugin, eslint is able to use prettier to format all js files When using `eslint --fix`,

 ```
-"eslint-plugin-prettier": "^3.1.4"
+eslint-plugin-prettier
 ```

 We could use the following depedencies to config eslint to use `Airbnb` base standard.
-Airbnb also has react plugin supports.
+Airbnb also has `Reactjs` plugin supports.
 For more details, go to [Here](https://www.npmjs.com/package/eslint-config-airbnb).

 ```
-"eslint-plugin-import": "^2.21.2"
+eslint-plugin-import
-"eslint-config-airbnb-base": "^14.2.0"
+eslint-config-airbnb-base
 ```

 Similar purpose as above.

 ```
-"eslint-plugin-node": "^11.1.0",
+eslint-plugin-node
-"eslint-config-node": "^4.1.0",
+eslint-config-node
 ```

-After running installing all packages, make sure your eslint configuration file `.eslintrc.json` has the following:
+After installing all packages, make sure your eslint configuration file `.eslintrc.json` has the following:

 ```